bifurcation/acme/draft-ietf-acme-acme.md

    field (where the comparison is case-insensitive).
 4. Verify that the certificate contains a subjectAltName extension with the dNSName of "\<Z[0:32]\>.\<Z[32:64]\>.acme.invalid".
+5. Verify that the subject public key in the certificate is the same as the key expressed in the "certificateKey" field of the response.

 It is RECOMMENDED that the ACME server validation TLS connections from multiple vantage points to reduce the risk of DNS hijacking attacks.